 - How to plan a glam low-key wedding in Nigeria

 - How to Cut down Number of Wedding Guests to what you can afford – without offending anyone

 - How to estimate how much your wedding will cost based on the number of wedding guests you plan to invite

 - Which Small Wedding Type Do You Want?
 Read this Find Out: Knowing the type of wedding you want can help you cut down costs – there are two types of small weddings: which do you want?
 (Hint: some small weddings cost more than big weddings.
 So, what’s your idea of ‘small wedding’?)

 Cost-Saving Ideas & Tips for Planning a Low-Budget Nigerian Wedding

 More and more couples are going for low-budget weddings and needing tips for how to pull off a successful wedding event that does not look and feel cheap.
 So, here are our best tips and guides to help you out.

-- This is what causes Nigerian weddings to be very expensive: If you know what and what makes wedding costs to sky-rocket, you’ll know where to look at when thinking of saving costs
+- Reasons Why Nigerian Weddings Are Expensive: If you know what and what makes wedding costs to sky-rocket, you’ll know where to look at when thinking of saving costs

 - 5 Small Money Ideas to Achieve a Dream Wedding in Nigeria